-The CaRT own the towpath land upon which a new bridge would need to be located.
-Despite previous unsuccessful negotiations with applicants, the CaRT are confident that they would be able to come to an agreement with a future applicant on the design of the bridge and that this would not create an obstacle to delivery.
+The Canal & River Trust own the towpath land upon which a new bridge would need to be located.
+Despite previous unsuccessful negotiations with applicants, the Canal & River Trust are confident that they would be able to come to an agreement with a future applicant on the design of the bridge and that this would not create an obstacle to delivery although their agreement will depend upon the proposal.

 The City Council consider that there is no option to delivering “an improved crossing” other than the provision of a new bridge for pedestrians, cyclists and people with disabilities.
 The bridge will be expected to be provided as part of the development and not as a financial contribution.
-The developer should grant permissive rights over the bridge in perpetuity.
+The developer should grant permissive rights over the bridge in perpetuity and ensure on-going maintenance.

 Design

 Bridges over canals are usually either arch bridges, swing bridges or lift bridges.
 Swing/lifting bridges can be designed “at grade” (level with the surrounding land) to allow the most easy access for cyclists and those with disabilities and are limited in their land take.
 A moving bridge also creates a point of interest for recreational users of the towpath.
 The drawback of these bridges are that they create an obstacle to boaters who need to stop, alight and raise the bridge before continuing on their journey, however, a raised bridge causes delays for cyclists and pedestrians for which the network improvement would be intended.
-To overcome this, a lifting bridge’s default position should be down.
+The amount of foot and cycle traffic across the bridge would be far greater than traffic on the canal.
+The priority should therefore be for the ease of movement of pedestrians and cyclists and so a lifting bridge’s default position should be down.

-An arch bridge allows constant access for boaters, pedestrians and cyclists.
+An arch bridge allows constant access for boaters, pedestrians and cyclists and removes any potential conflict.
 In order to be accessible by cyclists and wheelchair users means that slopes will be required which have a greater land take than swing and lift bridges.
 Depending on its precise location, this type of bridge has the potential to result in the loss of a considerable number of trees from within the Jericho Conservation Area.
 An arch bridge may also create a visual intrusion into views from the towpath to St Barnabas Church and also into views south down the canal’s tree lined green corridor.
 In considering the siting and method of construction of a bridge crossing the canal, special consideration will have to be given to conserving the contribution of the trees lining the canal towpath to the rural character of the canal corridor and their contribution to the amenity of views.